cern-eos/eos/doc/quickstart/ns_quarkdb.rst

    The **eos-ns-convert** tool must use as input the **compacted** changelog files.

 Once the bulkload is done, shut down the instance and create a brand new QuarkDB folder using **quarkdb-create** in a different location, listing the nodes that will make up the new cluster.
-Further details on how to configure a new QuarkDB cluster can be found here :ref:`QuarkDB`.
+Further details on how to configure a new QuarkDB cluster can be found here :ref:`quarkdbconf`.

 The newly created QuarkDB raft-journal directory for each of the instances can be deleted.
 The raft journal stored in ``/var/lib/quarkdb/convert/`` needs to be copied to the QuarkDB directory of the new instances in the cluster.
 For this operation, one can use simple *cp/scp*.
 Make sure that the configuration for all of the new QuarkDB instances is in **raft** mode and **NOT bulkmode**.
 At this point all the instances in the cluster can be started and the system should rapidly reach a stable configuration with one master and several slaves.

 For further information see :ref:`quarkdbconf`.